007revad/Synology_enable_M2_volume/README.md

     - Works with any brand M.2 drives.
     - Works with any Synology model that has M.2 slots or can install a Synology PCIe M.2 card.
     - Works for M.2 drives in a M2D20, M2D18, M2D17 or E10M20-T1.
+    - Works for creating a storage pool/volume spanning internal NVMe drives and NVMe drives in a Synology M.2 PCIe card.

 | Feature                  | Synology_enable_M2_volume                     | Synology_M2_volume                |
 |--------------------------|-----------------------------------------------|-----------------------------------|